 For a given odd $d$, we obtain the lower bound by the above construction of $L^{2(d+1)-1}(N;1,1, \cdots, 1)$ as a $\Z_N$-quotient of the join of the universal cover of $L^{2d-1}(N;1,1, \cdots, 1)$ and a $N$-gon. \end{proof}

-Another application of our bounds for the Atiyah-Singer $\rho$-invariants is to claim that the number of simplices needed for an element of the homotopy structures of a lens space~\cite{Wall99}, is approximately the same as its distance from the origin in that set, thought of as an abelian group.
-This is based on the connection between $\rho$-invariants and surgery, with a trick from~\cite{Wei82} being used to construct that many homotopy lens spaces with $V$ simplices, and the inequality in this paper to give an the bound on the $\rho$-invariants of such manifolds.
+Another application of our bounds for the Wall $\rho$-invariants is to show that the number of simplices needed for an element of the homotopy structure set of a lens space~\cite[Section 14E]{Wall99}, is approximately the same as its distance from the origin in that set, thought of as an abelian group.
+This is based on the connection between $\rho$-invariants and surgery, with a trick from~\cite{Wei82} being used to construct that many homotopy lens spaces with $V$ simplices, and the inequality in this paper to give an upper bound on the $\rho$-invariants of such manifolds.

-A consequence of surgery theory and the h-cobordism theorem is that the h-cobordism classes of manifolds homotopy equivalent to $M$ and the manifolds simple homotopy equivalent to $M$ are essentially the same, up to \emph{$2$ torsion phenomena} which are finite whenever the Whitehead group of the fundamental group is finitely generated, and in particular, for finite fundamental group.
+A consequence of surgery theory (the Rothenberg sequence, see~\cite[Section 17]{Moore}) and the h-cobordism theorem is that the h-cobordism classes of manifolds homotopy equivalent to $M$ and the manifolds simple homotopy equivalent to $M$ are essentially the same, up to \emph{mod 2 torsion phenomena}\footnote{There is a map $S^s(L) \to S^h(L)$ with kernel and cokernel elementary abelian $2$-groups.} which are finite whenever the Whitehead group of the fundamental group is finitely generated, and in particular, for finite fundamental group.

 The manifolds simple homotopy equivalent to a lens spaces, are determined by the $\rho_g$ invariants for $g \neq e$ (note that $\rho_g$ and $\rho_{g^{-1}}$ are essentially equivalent).
 For $g$ an element of order $2$, there is such an invariant in dimensions $3$ mod $4$, but not $1$ mod $4$.
 (In $1$ mod $4$, the bounding manifold will have a skew symmetric invariant inner product, but there are no interesting invariants of these for automorphisms of order $2$.)